cosargozukirmizi/tui-prevth/README.md

 The command line interface has five sets of input.

 ODE preset is for choosing the initial value problem.
 The ODEs are van der Pol, quartic anharmonic oscillator, Henon-Heiles and Rabinovich-Fabrikant.
-All initial values for all functions are taken as 1/2 (This can be changed easily within the source code, but currently not from the CLI).
+All initial values for all functions are taken as 1/2 (This can be changed easily within the source code, but currently not from the tui).

 The ODEs are given below in LaTeX.